asligh/Equity-Trade-Analysis-Application/README.md

 ## Background

 Trade history records are critical to an organization's reputation and clients.
-This application efficiently processes and analyzes voluminous trade records within
+This application efficiently processes and analyzes voluminous trade record data within
 Excel using VBA

 ## Data Overview